bildungsroman/ifandonlyif.io/README.md

 - Get classmates/friends to sign up for initial testing
 - ~~Test adding users, adding lists, saving~~
 - ~~Design IFF logo, finalize color scheme~~
-- Add https/SSL certificate
-- Deploy MVP on the interwebs using AWS Elastic Beanstalk
-- Present capstone!
+- ~~Present capstone!~~

 An MVP of IFF is deployed and live, with the ability for users to sign up.
 The frontend is finalized.
 ### Milestone 4
 _Due date: April 20th_
 - add Vue functionality to home page, so links go to specific ifflists
 - in mobile view, make "Add ifflist" link go to add ifflist view
+- Fix API post security issue!
 - improve general mobile UX
+- Add https/SSL certificate
+- Deploy MVP on the interwebs using AWS ECS

 User testing and debugging with actual users.
 ### Milestone 5